suprematic/async-metronome/README.md

 With **async-metronome**, it is possible to define test cases that demonstrate a fixed interleaving of threads.
 If concurrent abstractions under test are reasonably small, it should be feasible to create multiple test cases that will deterministically cover all relevant interleavings.

-The current implementation is based on [async-std](https://crates.io/crates/async-std), but in the future, it should be possible to support [tokio](https://tokio.rs) as well.

 To avoid copying original documentation here, please check [MultithreadedTC](https://www.cs.umd.edu/projects/PL/multithreadedtc/) web site, and the corresponding [paper](https://www.cs.umd.edu/projects/PL/multithreadedtc/pubs/ASE07-pugh.pdf).

 ## Example